runemadsen/p5/README.md

   sketch = P5::Sketch.new(folder)
   sketch.run
   file = File.join(folder, "grab.png")
-  S3Object.store(file, open(file), 'mybucket')
+  S3Object.store("grab.png", open(file), 'mybucket')
   File.delete(file)
-end
+  "Get your image at http://mybucket.s3.amazonaws.com/grab.png" end
 ```

-Of course, you would probably put the actual Processing run code in a background job queue, but you get the idea.
+Of course, you would probably run the actual Processing run code in a background job, but you get the idea.

 So what can you use this for?
 For example, all of this: https://vimeo.com/61113159